pragadshrestha/simple-dark-mode-wp-plugin/README.md

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Visit 'Settings' to configure the switcher's default settings and button text.

-### Screenshots

-1. Dark Mode Site Switcher button in action on a sample website.
-2. Settings page showing the configuration options for the plugin.

 ##### Changelog

 = 1.0 =
 * Initial release with dark mode toggle functionality.
 * Option to set dark mode by default.
 * Time-zone-based dark mode setting introduced.

-== Upgrade Notice ==

-= 1.0 =
-Initial release.
-Introduces dark mode toggle for WordPress sites.